brahim-slimani/brahim-slimani/README.md

 I'm a Passionate DevOps Engineer, I've mostly worked professionally in several IT projects.
 Experienced with full SDLC stages across variety of technologies.
 Possessing strong knowledge of building, deploying and securing cloud-based applications and container-orchestration chiefly with Kubernetes.

 - I'm currently working as FSD & DevOps consultant for PoliScrypts IT Consulting.
-- I am progressing in mastering cutting-edge technologies with the aim of varying and improving my technical compass.
+- I am progressing in mastering cutting-edge technologies with aim of varying and improving my technical compass.
 - Available to collaborate on open-source projects. <!--- Ask me about software engineering and web development topics, I'll be pleased to help you. -->
 - Reach me out to discuss further interesting topics (Coding, Cloud & Edge computing, Web Development...) 📧 Mailto: [slimani.ibr@gmail.com](slimani.ibr@gmail.com) | [brahim.slimani@poliscrypts.be](brahim.slimani@poliscrypts.be)
 - Open for freelance projects across b2b fixed-term contract, even for long-term commitment 🚀